rasbt/python-machine-learning-book-2nd-edition/code/ch03/README.md

 ### Chapter Outline

-- Choosing a classi cation algorithm
+- Choosing a classification algorithm
-- First steps with scikit-learn – training a perceptron
+- First steps with scikit-learn -- training a perceptron
 - Modeling class probabilities via logistic regression
   - Logistic regression intuition and conditional probabilities
   - Learning the weights of the logistic cost function